kleinzcy/yolo_bicycle/README.md

 ## Coding

-The kernel code is in KCF.py and the KCF.ipynb file is friendly to read.
+The kernel code is in tracker.py and the tracker.ipynb file is friendly to read.

 Pull request if you fix the problem or find some bugs.